Where computation runs

 • Bring your own key.
 Conversations go directly from your browser to your chosen provider (Anthropic, OpenAI, Google, Fireworks).
 Recense never sees them.
 Keys are stored locally and never transmitted.

 • No model training on your data.
-We don't use your data or conversations to train models, and we don't direct providers to do so either.
+None of the providers we route to (Anthropic, OpenAI, Google, Fireworks) train on API data by default, and we don't direct them to.
+We don't use your data or conversations to train models either.

 The provider key configuration screen for Anthropic, OpenAI, Google, and Fireworks.

-Bring your own key, or use the managed agent — neither retains your conversations.
+Bring your own key, or use the managed agent.
+Recense stores no conversation text — provider-side retention varies.

 What we don't do